 quarter of a

-The Enoura Maru also came under attack by American planes the morning of January 9th.
-The POWs were receiving their first meal of the day, when the sound of ship's machineguns was heard.
+While docked at Takao, the Enoura Maru came under attack by American planes the morning of January 9th.
+The POWs were receiving their first meal, when the sound of ship's machine guns was heard.
 The explosions of bombs falling closer and closer to the ship was also heard.
 The waves created from the explosions rocked the ship.

 One bomb that hit the ship exploded in the corner of the forward hold killing 285 prisoners.
-The surviving POWs remained in in the hold for three days with the dead.
-The stench from the dead filled the air.
-On January 11th a work detail was formed and about half the dead were removed from the hold.
-The dead were unloaded from the ship, and a POW detail of twenty men took the corpses to a large furnace where they were cremated.
+The surviving POWs remained in the hold for three days with the dead, and the stench from the dead filled the air.
+On January 11th, a work detail was formed and about half the dead were removed from the hold, and a POW detail, of twenty men, took the corpses to a large furnace where they were cremated.
 These men reported that 150 POWs had been cremated.
-Their ashes were buried in a large urn.
+Their ashes were buried in a large urn on Formosa.
 Later in the day, the survivors of the forward hold were moved into another hold.

-On January 13th, the surviving POWs were boarded onto a third "Hell Ship" the Brazil Maru.
-On the ship, the POWs found they had more room and were actually issued lifejackets.
+On January 13th, the surviving POWs were boarded onto a third "hell hhip" the Brazil Maru.
+On the ship, the POWs found they had more room and were actually issued life jackets.
 The ship sailed for Japan on January 14th as part of a convoy.
 2nd Lt.
 Donald R. Bertrand died in the ship's hold on January 20, 1945.
 The cause of death was listed as dysentery on the final report on the 192nd Tank Battalion, but U.S. Army records show that he died from wounds he had received during the attack on the Enoura Maru.
 Donald was 23 years old.